-Because of their long, lean legs and bodies, not all cats in this breed will look like a fluffy Siamese cat, but if you look closely, you will see how plush the short, fine-haired thick coat of your Siamese truly is!
+Because of their long, lean legs and bodies, not all cats in this breed will be a fluffy Siamese cat.
+However, if you look closely, you will see how plush the short, fine-haired thick coat of your Siamese truly is!

-When you push your fingers gently into her coat, she is incredibly soft and fluffy.
-Despite the short length.
+When you push your fingers gently into their coat, they are incredibly soft and fluffy — despite the short length.

-The Siamese cat is a natural breed with a truly ancient history that extends all the way back to the Kingdom of Siam (now Thailand).
+The Siamese cat is a natural breed with a truly ancient history.
+Theirs extends all the way back to the Kingdom of Siam (now Thailand)!

 Siamese cats are very smart and playful.
 They are active, vocal, social cats.
-Their habit of “talking” continually in the form of purrs and meows has earned them the loving nickname of “Meezer” (Sia-mese = meezer).
+Their habit of “talking” continually in the form of purrs and meows has earned them the loving nickname, “Meezer” (Sia-mese = meezer).

 With good at-home and vet care, your Siamese will live on average around 14 years.

-The Exotic Shorthair cat has many features of the Persian cat without the intense grooming requirements.
+The Exotic Shorthair cat has many features of the Persian cat, but without the intense grooming requirements.

-The origins of the Exotic Shorthair extend back just five decades, when a breeder named Carolyn Bussey crossed a Persian with a Burmese cat.
+Its origins extend back just five decades.
+It was then that a breeder named Carolyn Bussey crossed a Persian with a Burmese cat.

-For instance, a fluffy black kitten will still grow up to be a fluffy black cat with a pushed-in face, upturned nose and a short, plush and fluffy coat that only requires brushing with a steel comb once or twice per week except during the annual shedding season.
+For instance, a fluffy black kitten will still grow up to be a fluffy black cat with a pushed-in face, upturned nose and a short, plush and fluffy coat.
+Its coat is also fairly low maintenance.
+It only requires brushing with a steel comb once or twice per week, except during the annual shedding season.